-An excerpt from Discovery of an Eagle
+Enjoy the following excerpt from this chapter of Discovery of an Eagle.

 They stayed in a small motel at the edge of the Texas border.
 They both wanted to make it to New Mexico but neither could drive any further, and Silvia told Cosmo he should see the New Mexico welcome sign in the daylight.
 And she was right.
 It was bright yellow and went perfectly with the brilliant, shining light in the sky.
 The light here was nothing like he had ever seen before.
 It was something beyond bright, and it made him feel new and clean inside.
 Thoughts about the text he got from Dario and about going back early had all been erased, as if the desert sun had burnt them clean from his mind.
 Going forward felt like the only way to go for now.